technology-toolbox/website/content/blog/jjameson/2009/09/20/overriding-application-master-in-moss-2007.md

 ---
-title: "Overriding Application.master in MOSS 2007"
+title: Overriding Application.master in MOSS 2007
 date: 2009-09-20T09:35:00-06:00
 excerpt:
-  "Microsoft Office SharePoint Server (MOSS) 2007 includes a variety of out-of-the-box master pages.
+  Microsoft Office SharePoint Server (MOSS) 2007 includes a variety of out-of-the-box master pages.
 Many are provided primarily as samples (e.g.
   BlueBand.master) and serve as a starting point for creating your own master page.
-There's also default.master..."
+There's also default.master...
 aliases:
   [
     "/blog/jjameson/archive/2009/09/19/overriding-application-master-in-moss-2007.aspx",